 It is always better to sort out your loan repayments as soon as you are having difficulties, rather than waiting until you are in arrears.

-If you still can't repay your debts then you may have to file for bankruptcy, which would damage your chances of being approved for a loan ever again.
+If you still can't repay your debts then you may have to file for bankruptcy, which would damage your chances of being approved for a loan for at least six years.

 One option that can be used to avoid the route of bankruptcy is an IVA – an individual voluntary arrangement.